-Before I started the build I created some simple 2×4 bench plans that are available for download in my free resource library.
-I’ll share some building tips with you here, but you can get the full detailed instructions and cut list in the Simple 2×4 Bench Plans link in the resource library.
+Before I started the build I created some simple 2×4 bench plans that are available for download in my woodworking plan shop.
+I’ll share some building tips with you here, but you can get the full detailed instructions and cut list in the Simple 2×4 Bench Plans available in my shop.

 Build Your EASY Modern Bench